-Brazilian ex-president released from imprisonment
+Brazilian ex-president is released from prison

 While he is out of jail, the former leader remains entangled in several court cases.

-Aside from the beachfront apartment, he was also sentenced by a lower court judge in a case centered around the ownership of a farmhouse in Atibaia, outside Sao Paulo.
-If he loses his appeals in either conviction, he could find himself imprisoned once again.
+Aside from the beachfront apartment, he was also sentenced by a lower court judge in a case regarding alleged ownership of a farmhouse in Atibaia, outside Sao Paulo.

-Da Silva has denied any wrongdoing and accuses Car Wash prosecutors and then-judge Sergio Moro, now Justice Minister, of political persecution.
+He has denied any wrongdoing in both cases and accuses Car Wash prosecutors and then-judge Sergio Moro, now Justice Minister, of political persecution.

 In a separate Supreme Court debate, justices will decide whether Moro was biased when he delivered his rulings.
-In the meantime, Da Silva’s conviction bars him from running for office.
+In the meantime, his conviction regarding the apartment continues to bar Da Silva from running for office.

 Protests in major Brazilian cities have been scheduled for this weekend, aimed at showing support for Moro and his crusade to decrease crime and endemic corruption.